TommyScribble/feedback-popup/README.md

 ### Prerequisites

-[Node.js](http://nodejs.org/) >= v4 must be installed.
+[Node.js](http://nodejs.org/) =10.22.0 must be installed as this is currently using Gulp v3 for dev

 ### Installation

 - Running `yarn` in the app's root directory will install everything you need for development.
+- Rename indexOLD.js to index.js.
+- In src/index.js comment the code for the axios call & switch the `exports.module` to an `export default` by switching the comments at the bottom of the file

 ### Development Server

 - `yarn start` will run the app's development server at [http://localhost:3000](http://localhost:3000), automatically reloading the page on every JS change.
-- `gulp` will proxy the server to [http://localhost:3001](http://localhost:3001), compile the SCSS and automatically reload the page on every SCSS change
+- `yarn gulp` will proxy the server to [http://localhost:3001](http://localhost:3001), compile the SCSS and automatically reload the page on every SCSS change

 ### Building